 At Serious Eats we have a thing for our salt.
 And rightly so.
 Salt is pretty awesome stuff, at the very core of what so much of cooking is about.
-For the next few weeks, Spice Hunting will be Salt Mining, an exploration of the enormous breadth of culinary salts available to cooks.
+For the next few weeks, we'll be exploring the enormous breadth of culinary salts available to cooks.
 Along the way we'll take a nod to science, dispel some myths, and consider why salt is one of the most important edible substances on Earth.

 What Is salt?

 Salt is a crystalline mineral composed of the explosive metal sodium and the toxic gas chlorine.
 Edible table salts, whether mined underground or harvested from water, share this chemical structure, even if their shapes vary.
 Different treatments of specialty salts, and the unique impurities found inside them, give salt an incredibly wide range of flavors.
 In the next few weeks I'll discuss some of these varieties in detail.
 This week I'll be focusing on how and why salt can do what it does.

 The most frequently asked question about salt is how it works.
 How does it make a tomato taste more like a tomato and a steak taste more like a steak?
 Salt is one of the very few ingredients that's a flavorant: something that enhances flavors, not just contributes its own.
 Sugar and MSG are other examples of flavorants, but salt does it like nothing else.
 The process is complex, and still a matter of academic debate, but here are three ways salt enhances the taste of food.

 "Salt activates a whole category of flavor, and in so doing rounds out the taste of whatever it's added to."